AR-sieve Bootstrap for High-dimensional Time Series: Asymptotic theory

 Theorem~\ref{1:t1} states the validity of the proposed AR-sieve bootstrap methods on estimated factors $\{\hf_t\}$.
-In general, the bootstrap inferences can be considered an alternative statistical tool for practical use compared with the asymptotic results, which can be rather difficult to derive, especially for high-dimensional time series.
-The factor model in ($\ref{1:e1}$) filters out the time-invariant noises $\{\pu_t\}$ and project the original time series onto a low-dimensional subspace where the AR-sieve bootstrap procedure can be developed. \begin{remark} As discussed in \citet{kreiss_range_2011} and \citet{meyer_vector_2015}, AR-sieve bootstrap in fact mimics the behaviour of a companion process $\brf_t$ which shares the same first and second-order quantities as $\{\pf_t\}$.
-Hence for the mean statistics, AR-sieve bootstrap works without any additional assumptions made on the higher-order moments of $\{\pf_t\}$.
-Also, for AR-sieve bootstrap to be asymptotically valid on $\{\pf_t\}$, the dimension $r$ needs not to go to infinity.
-To study the impact of the factor strength on the validity of AR-sieve bootstrap, we consider various factor strengths in simulation studies in Section~\ref{1:sim}. \end{remark}
+In general, the bootstrap inferences can be considered as an alternative statistical tool for practical use compared with the asymptotic results, which can be rather difficult to derive, especially for high-dimensional time series.
+The factor model in~($\ref{1:e1}$) filters out time-invariant noise $\{\pu_t\}$ and projects the original time series onto a low-dimensional subspace where the AR-sieve bootstrap procedure can be developed.